zyy-cn/darknet_interface/README.md

 ```
 $ make -j4
 ```
-after do this you can find "libdarknet.so" in darknet reposity folder.If the name of this shared library is "darknet.so", you should change it to "libdarknet.so" manually:
+after do this you can find "libdarknet.so" in darknet repository folder.If the name of this shared library is "darknet.so", you should change it to "libdarknet.so" manually:
 ```
 $ mv darknet.so libdarknet.so
 or
 $ ln -s darknet.so libdarknet.so
 ```

 #### Step 2.
-Clone this reposity beside the darknet you just cloned
+Clone this repository beside the darknet you just cloned
 ```
 $ git clone https://github.com/zyy-cn/darknet_library.git
 $ cd darknet_library/lib_detector